igorek17000/Ender-2-Pro-BTT-V3/README.md

 and extract the file.

 Step 5: Using VS-Code, make any additional changes if you so desire, then compile by clicking the check mark at the bottom left.
-# Upgrading the TFT35 Touch Screen Firmware
+# Upgrading the TFT35 Touch Screen Firmware.
+Download Marlin-bugfix-2.1.x(Preconfigured).zip Separately From The Marlin Source Code File Folder above.

 Step 1: Click on the TFT35 Touch Screen Update folder.